fmbot-discord/docs/docs/commands/artists.md

 Parameters (Can be used in any order):

 * Time period - Time period of your top artists.
 Defaults to weekly.
-* Amount - Number of artists.
-Can only be between 1 and 16.
-Defaults to 10.
 * User - Mention another user or use their Discord id.

 Time periods: `weekly`, `monthly`, `quarterly`, `half`, `yearly` or `alltime`. (`w`, `m`, `q`, `h`, `y` or `a`)